Midshipman Profiles

 MIDN Liljenwall is from Astoria, Oregon and is a senior studying Biomedical Engineering.
 Known for her passion in the Joint Assembly for Military Students, Liljenwall has watched the military community on campus grow and she is now the programming chair of JAMS.

-MIDN Liljenwall was awarded an Alumni League scholarship for Fall 2024.
+MIDN Liljenwall was awarded Alumni League scholarships for Spring and Fall 2024 semesters.

 MIDN 4/C Ryan Tran, ’27